CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/DDos.md

 |http-keep-alive| 10s|
 |check| 10s|

-For exmaple, the timeout `http-request` is set to 10 seconds.
+For example, the timeout `http-request` is set to 10 seconds.
 This means HAProxy gives a client 10 seconds to send its whole HTTP request.
 Otherwise, HAProxy shuts the connection with an error.

 It is possible to enable further protections on a per route basis.
 These annotations muist be added accordinly to the `Route` you may want to protect: